Skip to main content

 Repeat this step to join any additional clusters.

 The --kubeconfig specifies the Karmada's kubeconfig file and the CLI infers karmada-apiserver context from the current-context field of the kubeconfig.
-If there are more than one context is configured in the kubeconfig file, it is recommended to specify the context by the --karmada-context flag.
+If there are more than one contexts configured in the kubeconfig file, it is recommended to specify the context by the --karmada-context flag.
 For example:

 kubectl karmada join member1 --kubeconfig=<karmada kubeconfig> --karmada-context=karmada --cluster-kubeconfig=<member1 kubeconfig>

 The --cluster-kubeconfig specifies the member cluster's kubeconfig and the CLI infers the member cluster's context by the cluster name.
-If there is more than one context is configured in the kubeconfig file, or you don't want to use the context name to register, it is recommended to specify the context by the --cluster-context flag.
+If there are more than one contexts configured in the kubeconfig file, or you don't want to use the context name to register, it is recommended to specify the context by the --cluster-context flag.
 For example:

 kubectl karmada join member1 --kubeconfig=<karmada kubeconfig> --karmada-context=karmada \